 One of the crucial findings that came out of my research was that current information available on the departmental website website was too generalized to address questions about the graduate program.
 With the exception of the Student Handbook, most prospective and current graduate students saw the website as challenging to be able to quickly find and learn detailed information about advising, admission requirements, process to graduating on time, or scholarship and funding opportunities.
 At the time of my heuristic analysis, I also found that the department’s website content and resources were more catered to prospective and current undergraduate Computer Science students.

 Structuring the Information & Content

-With my findings, I pitched a different information hierarchy and user flow for the website’s Academic section.
-This included advocating for the separation of undergraduate and graduate pages within website navigation, and introducing about 9 new pages of content detailing specifics about the Computer Science Master’s program that was previously only available within the CS Grad Student Handbook.
+With these findings, I pitched a different information hierarchy and user flow for the website’s Academic section.
+This included advocating for the separation of undergraduate and graduate pages within website navigation, and introducing about 9 new pages of content detailing specifics about the Computer Science Master’s program that was previously only available within the Student Handbook.

 Prototyping the Information & Content

 With the desired information and content put together, I prototyped the 9 pages of content in Figma adhering to both the university’s design style guide and the newly released Drupal theme.
 My intended goal with developing the content for these pages was to make sure that my target audience, prospective and current students of the Computer Science Master’s program, could quickly find, interpret, and understand information as needed.